 - Creeping Phlox; April-May.
 These carpets of pink are best enjoyed together with Mt.
 Fuji in Kawaguchiko during the Shibazakura Festival.

-- Nemophilia; April-May.
+- Nemophila; April-May.
 Waving baby-blue fields covered with these small flowers are a stunning sight.
 The Hitachi Seaside Park is the best spot for Nemophilia, but if you don’t have enough time in Tokyo, you can also catch them in the Showa Memorial Park in Tachikawa.

-Summer Flowers in Japan
+Summer Blooms in Japan

 If you do your Japan tour in summer, you can expect the following flowers to be in full bloom: